cp4r3z/adventofcode-ts-2024/README.md

 ## Day 11
 **Linked List** to model the actual behavior but unacceptable for Part 2.
 Remodeled as a **Map** after some internet help.

+## Day 13
+Solve intersection of two lines in point slope form.
+Part 2 introduces some serious **floating point error** that needs to be dealt with.

 # Setup

 ## Building